 Nevertheless, the stone monument crystal clearly inscribes Maroudo Daimyohjin (客人大明神) as the enshrined deity.
 "Maroudo Daimyohjin (客人大明神)" is, indeed. a term for Shinto deities related to Buddhism (due to the "syncretism of kami and buddhas" called Shinbutsu-shugo/神仏習合).

-Main Hall
+Main Hall |

 Additional info can be obtained from the back of the stone monument standing in front of the Main hall (left side of the photo above).
 It is unknown when the shrine is founded.
 The previous main hall was built in 1897 and was renovated into the current one in 1990.
 Until recently, the annual ritual ceremony took place on the 20th of October.
 The names of Shinto priest and about 33 families of Ujiko (氏子; neighbors worshipping Maroud Shrine) members in 1982 were listed.
-Ujiko worshipped by calling the enshrined deity “Daimyohjim-sama”.
+Ujiko worshipped the enshrined deity by calling it “Daimyohjim-sama”.
 The area of the shrine's precincts is 1487.61 square meters.

 Which one on earth is the enshrined deity in Maroudo Shrine???